lanl/IBEX_RibbonSeparation/README.md

 ## System requirements

 The code is supported on all operating systems for which the requisite downloads (see below) are possible.
-The example code was tested on a MacBook Pro running macOS Monterey 12.6.3, using R version 4.2.2.
+The example code was tested on a MacBook Pro running macOS Big Sur 11.7.8, using R version 4.2.0.

 ## Installation